chef/chef-web-docs/content/deprecations_unified_mode.md

 statements later in the resource must be run before resources declared earlier than Unified Mode would break those resources.

-In all the resources converted internally in Core Chef this was not observed in any one of them.
+In all the resources converted internally in Core Chef Infra this was not observed in any one of them.
 The more common finding was that the author of the resource intended code to be executed in order but was unaware that it was executing out of order and enabling Unified Mode fixed those errors rather than introducing bugs.